optimizely/agent/docs/readme-sync/v4.0/deploy-as-a-microservice/012 - quickstart-for-agent.md

 This brief quickstart describes how to run Agent, using two examples:

-- To get started using Docker, see [Running locally via Docker](https://docs.developers.optimizely.com/full-stack/docs/quickstart-with-docker#section-running-locally-via-docker).
+- To get started using Docker, see the following section.

 - To get started using example Node microservices, see the following video link.